MauroDataMapper/docs/docs/installing/docker-install.md

 ## Overview

 The **Docker Compose** configuration defines two interacting containers:

 * Postgres 12 [`postgres`] - Postgres Database
 * Mauro Data Mapper [`maurodatamapper`] - Mauro Data Mapper

 The first of these is a standard **Postgres** container with an external volume for persistent storage.
 The second builds on the standard **Apache
 Tomcat** container, which hosts built versions of the **Mauro** application.
 The **Postgres** container must be running whenever the **Mauro** application starts.
-The **Mauro** container persists logs and Lucene indexes to shared folders which can be found in the docker repository folder.
+The **Mauro** container persists logs and Lucene indexes to shared folders which can be found in the Docker repository folder.

 ### Default username / password

-The docker installation is empty on initialisation - it comes with one pre-configured user: with the username `admin@maurodatamapper.com` and the password `password`.
+The Docker installation is empty on initialisation - it comes with one pre-configured user: with the username `admin@maurodatamapper.com` and the password `password`.

 !!!
 Warning